My name is Mat “Wilto” Marquis, and I make websites.

 Cover of JavaScript for Web Designers.
 Cover of Image Performance

 JavaScript for Web Designers is paced for anyone taking their first steps into the world of JavaScript development, but in-depth enough for anyone looking to understand JavaScript’s inner workings.
-Image Performance is a deep-dive into a subject that’s easy to take for granted, but difficult to master: putting images on the web.
-It covers everything from the inner workings of image formats and compression methods to responsive image markup to automation.
+Image Performance is a guide to a subject that’s easy to take for granted, but difficult to master: putting images on the web.
+It covers everything from image formats and compression methods, to responsive image markup, to automation.
+Before writing any books of my own, I wrote the Robust, Responsible, Responsive Web Design chapter of Smashing Book 4, and two chapters on JavaScript for the fourth edition of Jennifer Robbins’ Learning Web Design.

 I want to build a better web.